What Supervisors Need to Know about Returning to the Workplace

 - Ensuring signage to encourage physical distancing, hand washing, etc.

-During the spring and summer substantial work has been done to create a safe work environment.
-Enhanced cleaning protocols have been adopted, workplace modifications have been made, protective equipment and cleaning products have been acquired by the university and distributed to units and safety guidelines have been adopted campus wide.
+To maintain a safe on-campus work environment the university has adopted enhanced cleaning protocols, made workplace modifications, and distributed protective equipment and cleaning products.
+Safety guidelines have been adopted campus wide.
 Departments and administrative units have developed plans for a phased return of personnel to support the return of students to campus and sustain university operations.

-Throughout this process units have been directed to take appropriate steps to protect members of the campus community who are at higher risk and are particularly vulnerable to COVID-19 and its effects.
-Units are also encouraged to be aware of the constraints created by limited availability of child care and modified schedules of K-12 schools.
+Colleges and divisions continue to take appropriate steps to protect members of the campus community who are at higher risk and are particularly vulnerable to COVID-19 and its effects.
+Units are also aware of the constraints created by limited availability of child care and modified schedules of K-12 schools.

 Continuation of remote work may be the best option for some employees, particularly for those who are at high risk, but remote work is not the right solution for every situation.
 Some jobs cannot be done remotely, other positions require direct interaction and offices must be open to support our students.
 Supervisors need to be creative and flexible to find the right balance between operational requirements and individual concerns, drawing upon a variety of options and a broad range of resources such as: